-- 1. Maintaining Categorical Exclusion capability in federal forest management plans to address forest health issues, so the U.S. Forest Service can accelerate the harvest of small timber stands in western U.S. forests; - Federal and state forests being accessible to the renewable energy industry to allow the use of devastated wood product in environmentally beneficial value-added products;
+- 1. Maintaining Categorical Exclusion capability in federal forest management plans to address forest health issues, so the USFS can accelerate the harvest of small timber stands in western U.S. forests; - 2.
+Federal and state forests being accessible to the renewable energy industry to allow the use of devastated wood product in environmentally beneficial value-added products;

-1 3.
+- 1 3.
 Implementation and full funding of efforts to minimize the effects of the 2 insect epidemics on the national and state forests throughout the United 3 States.
 Federal, state, and private programs must be approved immediately 4 to protect open space, wildlife habitat, watersheds, clean air, and other 5 natural resources as well as infrastructure such as roads and utility lines for 6 public safety; 7 4.
 Funding for programs that provide meaningful education for the public 8 concerning overall forest health; and 9 5.
 Livestock grazing as a management tool in maintaining forest and range 10 health.
 11 G. WATER QUANTITY AND QUALITY 12 1.
 WATER QUANTITY DISTRIBUTION 13 Laws impacting water distribution should not favor industrial, wildlife, and 14 recreational uses over those of agricultural producers.
 15 We support: 16 i.
 States recognizing domestic, irrigation, and livestock water usage in 17 neighboring states when issuing irrigation permits on shared tributaries; 18 ii.
 The use of interstate water compacts between federal, state, and tribal 19 governments for regulating water sharing between neighboring states; 20 iii.
-The use of water storage through impoundment structures, conservation 21 measures, USDA Small Watershed Program, and implementation of soil 22 health principles as primary means for water development; 23 Adoption of legislation to protect agricultural water rights through state iv.
-24 water rights to prevent future power and energy plants from consuming 25 water to the detriment of agriculture; 26 Requiring new energy plants to return water to a level of quality capable v.
-27 of use by agriculture; 28 vi.
-Subjecting new, large enterprises that will use a significant quantity of 29 water to a permitting process to assess the environmental and community impacts of the proposed use;
+The use of water storage through impoundment structures, conservation 21 measures, USDA Small Watershed Program, and implementation of soil 22 health principles as primary means for water development; - iv.
+Adoption of legislation to protect agricultural water rights through state water rights to prevent future power and energy plants from consuming water to the detriment of agriculture;

+- v.
+Requiring new energy plants to return water to a level of quality capable of use by agriculture; - vi.
+Requiring industrial and tech infrastructure and manufacturing to adopt and use water recycling technology; - vii.
+Subjecting new, large enterprises that will use a significant quantity of water to a permitting process to assess the environmental and community impacts of the proposed use;